Enterprise-CMCS/managed-care-review/README.md

 You can get keys out of Cloudtamer, on the VPN.
 Click "Cloud Access" on the account you want access to.
 Then the account > the access type > "Short-term access keys"

 From there it's up to you how to make things work locally.
-Either set the three envionrment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` or put the values in your `~/.aws/credentials` file before invoking the command you want to invoke.
+Either set the three environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` or put the values in your `~/.aws/credentials` file before invoking the command you want to invoke.
 I usually just throw the env vars into my .env file and everything works.

 ### Deploy